Orange Alert

 Ph.D.
 Student Recognized for Research on Islam and Indigenous Traditions

 When religion scholars from across the world come together to share their research, they can foster intercultural understanding and promote a more nuanced public view of diverse communities.
-Andi Alfian, a Ph.D. student in religion at Syracuse University's College of Arts and Sciences, recently presented his work on Islam and Indigenous Indonesian religious traditions at the 2025 Centre for Indonesian Law, Islam and Society (CILIS) Islamic Studies Postgraduate Conference, where it was recognized among the top three presentations.
+Andi Alfian, a Ph.D. student in religion at Syracuse University's College of Arts and Sciences, recently presented his work on Islam and Indigenous Indonesian religious traditions at the 2025 Centre for Indonesian Law, Islam and Society (CILIS) Islamic Studies Postgraduate Conference, where his presentation was recognized among the top three.

 Alfian, a Fulbright doctoral scholar at Syracuse, shared his research project titled "Provincializing Muslim Indigenous in Sulawesi: Unsettling the Boundaries of Islam and Indigenous Religious Traditions" at the virtual conference on November 11, 2025 hosted by the University of Melbourne, Australia.
 The conference convened postgraduate students from around the world who are researching topics relating to Islam.
 Participants were mentored by leading scholars and researchers who served as panel chairs, including Professor Tim Lindsey (The University of Melbourne), Professor Julian Millie (Monash University, Australia), Professor Halim Rane (Griffith University, Australia), Dina Afrianty Ph.D.
 (The Australian Catholic University), Maria Bhatti Ph.D.
 (The University of Western Sydney), and Associate Professor Nadirsyah Hosen (The University of Melbourne).